purs3lab/3clsp/docs/FAQ.md

 ## My Code won't Compile after conversion?
 {: .text-purple-000}
 The tool tries it's best to convert as much code as possible.
-It fails to convert code that requires major refactoring.
+It fails to convert code that requires major refactoring. if you're converting `tiny-bignum-c`, visit [this link for more info.](https://github.com/secure-sw-dev/checkedc-tiny-bignum-c#initial-conversion)